-My research is in computer architecture, systems, and bioinformatics.
+My research is in computer architecture, systems, security, and bioinformatics.
 My work spans and stretches the boundaries between applications, systems, languages, system software, compilers, and hardware.
 My research tackles many issues in high performance, energy efficiency, hardware security, fault tolerance, predictable systems, dependable systems, and hardware/software cooperation.
 I am especially excited about novel, fundamentally-secure and fundamentally-efficient computation, communication and memory/storage paradigms, applied to emerging systems, technologies, and bioinformatics/medical applications.
 I am also excited about system design for bioinformatics and biologically inspired computing paradigms.

 My Research Group at CMU: SAFARI@CMU

 For Students: If you are interested in doing research with me (at any level: bachelors, masters, PhD, postdoc, internship), please apply here and send me your CV and application ID via email.
 An incomplete list of potential Master's, Bachelor's and Semester projects are available here.